gbrodman/order-tracking/README.md

 TODO

-## Google Sheets Integration (optional)

-If you wish to upload order number + tracking number to a Google Sheet, uncomment out the relevant section in the configuration, then create a credentials file ([see example here](https://www.makeuseof.com/tag/read-write-google-sheets-python/)).
-Note that the account key you create should be based on a non-UI cron-job type account (a service account key).
-Take the resulting credentials file and save it as `creds.json` in the same directory as the scripts.
-Also, [enable the Sheets API for your project](https://console.developers.google.com/apis/api/sheets.googleapis.com/overview).

-Create the spreadsheet, then include the base spreadsheet ID in the config
+## Amazon Report Import

+TODO

 ## Donations

 This software is completely free, licensed under the Apache 2.0 license.
-However, if you feel like you wish to donate some money to me, feel free to send any amount of money through Paypal to `gustav@gustav.dev`.
+However, if you feel like you wish to donate some money to me, feel free to send any amount of money through Paypal to https://paypal.me/GustavBrodman